jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 Default Value: `cron(0 * * * ? *)`
 Format       :  [String](#String)

-Cron job specification for Backup and Metadata generation.
+Cron job specification for [Backup and Metadata](BACKUP_AND_METADATA.md) generation.

-This setting control when Configuration/Scheduler DynamoDB tables are taken.
-It also updates the Metadata queriable with Athena.
+This setting control when Configuration/Scheduler DynamoDB tables are backuped.
+It also defined when the Metadata files queriable with AWS Athena are generated.

 By default, an hourly cron job is defined.

-> Setting this parameter to `disabled` will disable the feature even if the Cloudformation parameter [`MetadataAndBackupS3Path`](DEPLOYMENT_REFERENCE.md#metadataandbackups3path) is defined.
+> Setting this parameter to `disabled` will disable this backup and metadata generation feature even if the Cloudformation parameter [`MetadataAndBackupS3Path`](DEPLOYMENT_REFERENCE.md#metadataandbackups3path) is defined.